YoussefFathi/MINE/README.md

 ### DataLoader
 Similar to KITTI Raw, we create our own dataloader found in "input_pipelines/shapenet/nerf_dataset.py".
 We follow the same approach of pixelNeRF in loading the data and apply the same preprocessing steps for a fair comparison.
 Our main contributions in this script are:

  - Loading the source and image way in a way that fits MINE (since pixelNeRF deals with image pixels in the forms of rays, while MINE deals with the images as a whole).
-In \_\_init\_\_() for each view in an object ina category, we randomly sample another view of the same object to act as the target view for supervising MINE.
+In \_\_init\_\_() for each view in an object in a category, we randomly sample another view of the same object to act as the target view for supervising MINE.
  - Apply the same preporcessing on camera intrinsics and extrinsics as pixelNERF in ( \_\_getitem\_\_() )
 ### Training Pipeline
  -   Added the code for loading shapenet in "train.py"